qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - would be great to have iwatch app
 - watch app soon
 - does edison support i watch notifications i cannot use it with it
-- when i first installed edison to my phone notifications worked on the phone and my watch now this has suddenly stopped on my watch and the face complication has disappeared please advise iphone or is of a a and apple watch a on watch of a a thanks bill sands
 - i can see how to get email notifications on edison on my apple watch but is not there an edison email app for the watch
 - i cant locate edison email on my i watch a is this something that does not work with the i watch
 - need to have an apple watch app i can't reply from my watch in us cost